-Many of our patients are very enthusiastic after receiving their braces and finally being on the road to having a straighter brighter smile.
-After our patients come to Brooklyn Orthodontics for braces we like to provide them with some common information about life with braces and what you should expect.
+Many of our patients are very enthusiastic after receiving their braces as they are finally on the road to having a straighter and brighter smile.
+After our patients come to Brooklyn Orthodontics for braces, we like to provide them with some common information about life with braces and what you should expect.

 Here are some tips though to manage the pain:

 You can dissolve one teaspoon of salt in eight ounces of lukewarm water.
 Swish and gargle for a couple of minutes.
 You can feel immediate pain relief after doing this.
 However, if the discomfort continues, you may take pain reliever medications.
 You can ask us for a prescription for this.

 Lip, cheek, and tongue red ulcers may also appear.
 Nevertheless, allow your oral tissues about two weeks to become familiar to the new orthodontic appliance.
 We will gladly give you some wax to apply on the brackets of your braces in order to lessen the friction between your oral tissues and brace brackets.